adesh-singh596/DSA-archive/Leetcode/README.md

 # LeetCode Solutions
-Here I will be pasting the solution of the leetcode questions.
+Here I will be adding the solution of the leetcode questions.